Black-Mount/Black-Mount/README.md

 ## About Me

 Hello!
-I'm Santiago Montenegro, a committed and passionate student of Medical Engineering and Computer Science.
-Professionally certified in Data Science by IBM, with hands-on experience in artificial intelligence, biomechanics, and virtual reality applications for healthcare.
-I thrive in interdisciplinary environments where engineering meets human impact.

-Currently, I am focused on the development of predictive AI algorithms using sEMG signals and building interactive VR rehabilitation games.
-I've also worked as an interpreter and educator, and held multiple leadership roles in IEEE student branches.
+I'm Santiago Montenegro, I'm a dual-degree student in Engineering (Honours) and Computer Science, specializing in Medical Engineering and Data Science.
+My work lies at the intersection of healthcare and technology, where I aim to design intelligent systems that enhance medical solutions and improve lives.

+I’m skilled in a wide range of programming languages, including C++, Python, SQL, R, and MATLAB, and I have hands-on experience with tools like SolidWorks, ANSYS, and Fusion 360 for modeling and simulation.
+My focus is on developing algorithms and machine learning models that can be embedded in robotic systems—particularly in the context of medical applications.

+As an active member of IEEE Student Branch Chapter at QUT, I contribute to research and innovation initiatives that connect biomedical engineering, artificial intelligence, and robotics.
+I am driven by the belief that technology should serve people, and I strive to be part of the generation that redefines healthcare through engineering.

 - 🎓 Pursuing dual degrees in Medical Engineering (QUT) and Computer Science (UoPeople).
 - 🤖 Strong experience in AI for healthcare: signal processing and LSTM neural networks.